cryptobook/Errata/README.md

 p.
 205, Last bullet of Definition 11.4.
 Change:
  <img src="https://render.githubusercontent.com/render/math?math=m\in\mathbb{Z}_{N}^*">

 p.
 211, Exercise 10.
 Tasks (a) to (e) refer to the ElGamal signature scheme.

 p.
+223, Example 12.19.
+The shared secret key is k=(0,10).

+p.
 226, End of Example 12.23.
 Change:
 The order of the point P over GF(p) is 168=2<sup>3</sup> \*3\*7 , and so (7!)P=O mod p.
 The order of P over GF(q) is 347, and hence (7!)P≠O mod q.